 Enables printed labels with accurate tray descriptions and up-to-date associated case information.

-Schedules are currently shared numerous times through unsecured emails, texts, phone calls, and so forth.
+Schedules are currently shared through unsecured emails, texts, phone calls, and the like.
 Each transference puts the hospital at risk.
 By providing real-time, HIPAA-regulated schedule updates, TORq minimizes the potential for a HIPAA breach.